ainzzorl/goodcode/_articles/stockfish-board-representation.md

 * [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) - Forsyth–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.
 * [Pseudo-legal move](https://www.chessprogramming.org/Pseudo-Legal_Move) - is legal in the sense that it is consistent with the current board representation it is assigned to, but may still be illegal if they leave the own king in check.

-More techniques (you should know what they are, but it's not at all necessary to undestand how they work to understand this article):
+More techniques (you should know what they are, but it's not at all necessary to understand how they work to understand this article):
 * [Piece-Square Tables](https://www.chessprogramming.org/Piece-Square_Tables) - a simple way to assign values to specific pieces on specific squares.
 A table is created for each piece of each color, and values assigned to each square.
 * [NNUE (ƎUИИ Efficiently Updatable Neural Networks)](https://www.chessprogramming.org/NNUE) - a Neural Network architecture intended to replace the evaluation of Shogi, chess and other board game playing alpha-beta searchers running on a CPU.
 * [Zobrist Hashing](https://www.chessprogramming.org/Zobrist_Hashing) - a technique to transform a board position of arbitrary size into a number of a set length, with an equal distribution over all possible numbers.